kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 - Google
 	- Gemini Pro

+We also plan to add Llama models from Meta soon.

 You can learn more about how these models compare in the [Kagi LLM Benchmarking Project](./llm-benchmark.md) page.